Are Drug Side Effects Hidden?

-This is part 1 of a 2-part investigation by Padma Nagappan for MedShadow Foundation.
+This is part 1 of a 2-part investigation by Padma Nagappan for MedShadow Foundation that explores why drug side effects are hidden.
 The second part is available on our blog.

 When he evaluated treatment options and medicines that his patients could take, internist Dr. Yoon K. Loke had difficulty finding complete data on side effects, since he discovered that a lot of incidents were not reported.